aws-solutions-library-samples/aws-batch-arch-for-protein-folding/README.md

 > python prep_databases.py
 ```

-2. It will take 8 hours to populate the file system, depending on your region.
+2. It will take up to 8 hours to populate the file system, depending on your region.
 You can track its progress by navigating to the file system in the FSx for Lustre console.

 ### Cleaning Up
 1. To delete all provisioned resources from from your account, navigate to [Cloud Formation](https://console.aws.amazon.com/cloudformation), select your stack, and then **Delete**.